 We LOVE the Vietnamese, but there were a few instances we felt uncomfortable.
 We followed our instincts.
 If ever we were a little unsure of someone who had stopped to talk to us or was looking a little too closely at our belongings, we said a friendly goodbye and cycled away.
 Luckily that was the extent of it.
 Don’t pull out expensive technology on the side of road; it’s all too easy for someone to grab it and drive off.
 We also had a wallet picked out of one of our saddlebags while it was with hotel security… Being on a bicycle does make you a bit more vulnerable for the same reasons it allows you to interact more with locals.
 Just play it smart like you would anywhere.

-Our total trip for two people over six weeks (including bikes and some shopping) cost us $3000 USD.
+For those who have asked, our total trip for two people over six weeks (including bikes and some shopping) cost us $3000 USD.
 You might spend the same amount on a one-week tour with a company.
-Still, it’s an option worth considering if you’re looking for a streamlined cycling experience.

 Cycling Vietnam was certainly one of our most adventurous and memorable travel experiences to date.
 Thanks for being with us on the journey—we hope we have inspired you to try something new and have your own adventure, whatever that may be!

 Do you have any more questions?
 Cycling tips to add?
 What crazy travel adventures should we tackle next?